-If you’re taking in large amounts of sugar, white flour, simple carbohydrates or overly processed foods, then you may experience periods of “highs and lows.”
+If you’re not eating a balanced diet, then you may experience periods of “highs and lows.”
 During these times, you may feel very tired and sluggish.
 To learn more about blood sugar and energy in our diabetes prevention and treatment section.

 - “I don’t like working out alone.”
 This is a common complaint that’s easy to fix.
 Find a buddy!
-Get a walking partner by joining an AHA Walking Club, introduce yourself to someone at the gym, join a team or a walking group, find a neighbor to walk with or exercise with your family.
+Get a walking partner or introduce yourself to someone at the gym, join a team or a walking group, find a neighbor to walk with or exercise with your family.
 When you exercise in pairs, it’s easier to hold each other accountable – especially on those cold, rainy days!
 You can also listen to audiobooks or your favorite music on days when no one is available to join you.

 - “I’m too young” or “I’m too old.”
 Neither excuse is true.
 When you’re in your 20s and 30s, it’s important to regulate your body’s metabolism, strengthen your heart and prevent diseases.
-When you’re older, exercise plays a vital role in stamina and strength.
+When you’re older, exercise plays a vital role in keeping you healthy and strong.
 Several studies document how regular exercise improves quality of life during the aging process.
 So if you’re exercising when you’re in your 80s, you just might feel like you’re in your 70s!
 Learn more about preventing heart disease at any age.